 Educational Psychologists maintain a note of young people’s names who have been discussed with them and will only open Psychological Service case files if there is to be direct work with a child or family or there is a high frequency of consultations required.
 Again, parental permission is sought prior to opening a Psychological Services case file.

-urther details on the service can be found on their website: www.eps.south-ayrshire.gov.uk
+Further details on the service can be found on their website: www.eps.south-ayrshire.gov.uk.

 Information Sharing